 While online recruiting is rising, the tried and true method of being a great employer never goes out of style.
 By investing in employee retention via competitive wages, effective management, and a unique service or product, employees naturally share their satisfaction with their employer.
 Employees share with family and friends who are looking for work or may share an electronic post about open positions.
 Many companies offer a referral incentive to current employees who bring new employees to help answer the question, “What’s in it for me?”

 Consider Hybrid Workplace Opportunities

-Another advantage to Millenials’ technological literacy is their comfort in working remotely.
-After companies were forced to adapt to COVID-19 precautions, many Millennials expect to have a remote or hybrid option for their work.
+Another advantage to millennials’ technological literacy is their comfort in working remotely.
+After companies were forced to adapt to COVID-19 precautions, many millennials expect to have a remote or hybrid option for their work.
 This allows for employees to work from a different state, another city, or while on vacation, providing greater flexibility.

 Many steps need to be taken to prepare to offer hybrid or remote setups, such as knowing the labor laws for employees in different states, what and how technology will be provided to employees, how to ensure the security of data, and managing productivity.